-Do you want to help our country?
+Do you want to help our country and kids today?
 Climate change and extreme weather (hurricanes like Superstorm Sandy, wildfires, blizzards, droughts, record heat, and floods) endanger our health, our property and infrastructure, and our food and water supply.
 We can each help, but Congress has a huge impact on the health and safety of people affected by climate change disruptions and extreme weather.
 You can help us continue to engage with Congress to help move our economy toward clean energy.

 What is the issue, problem, or challenge?